tabitha-n/DataBreachTracker-API/README.md

     🏢 organisation allows easy searching and filtering by company name.

-    Together, they ensure you can accurately retrieve, update, or delete records.
+    Together, they ensure that one can accurately retrieve, update, or delete records.

 ### External HIBP Endpoint